Amelia Saul and St. John the Evangelist (ca. 1410)

 Next to John, Luke gazes down in kingly posture, hands powerfully on knees, chest lifted, chin high.
 But John is not aware that you’re looking.
 His thoughts are elsewhere, traveling from his book to his hand, up his arm to his eyes, leaving his body behind.
 The edge of the marble describing the fabric cloak is precarious, extremely thin, a virtuosic display of workmanship.
 Gaze into the folds of fabric between his legs and up the sleeves of his coat to his elbow.
 You’ll see no endings, only vanishings.
 It is in the fabric, not the face, that we see the unconscious thought of the Evangelist.
 Gaze and space out, and do it long enough, and you might see a second figure pushing out from underneath his belly, formed of his legs and clothing.
 It crawls forward with outstretched hands, pathetic.
 It could be St. John’s vulgar human nature, or sex, or again that hunger.
 It could be someone stuck inside.
 It could be the thought caught for a moment by a life, the life caught for a time in the flesh, and here, trapped a little longer in marble.

-AMELIA SAUL is an artist.
-She lives in New York.
+Amelia Saul is an artist who lives in New York.